-Begins to recognize and understand symbols.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Emergent Literacy (LDC) Concepts of Print Print Concepts & Conventions (LIT) Reading Begins to recognize and understand symbols.
 Demonstrates and understands that print conveys meaning and that each spoken word can be written and read.
 Child writes for a variety of purposes using increasingly sophisticated marks.
+Recognize and name all upper and lowercase letters of the alphabet.
 Develops interest in and involvement with books and other print materials.
 Recognizes that letters are grouped to form words.
 Child demonstrates and understanding of how print is used (functions of print) and the rules that govern how print works (conventions of print).
 Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
-(RF) Begins to recognize and understand symbols.
-Recognizes own written name and the written names of friends and family.
+(RF) Begins to recognizeand understand symbols.
+Recognizes own written nameand the written names of friends and family.
 Demonstrate understanding of the organization and basic features of print.
-(RF) Develops interest in and involvement with books and other print materials.
-(LDC) Seeks information in printed materials.
+(RF) Develops interest in and involvement with books and other print materials.(LDC) Seeks information inprinted materials.
 Recognizes words as a unit of print and understands that letters are grouped to form words.
 With guidance and support from adults, participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).
 (RI)

-STRAND 2: EMERGENT LITERACY (Continued) INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Emergent Literacy (LDC) Book Handling Skills Book Appreciation and Knowledge (LIT) Informational Text (RI) Develops interest in and involvement with books and other print materials.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Emergent Literacy (LDC) Book Handling Skills Book Appreciation and Knowledge (LIT) Informational Text (RI) Develops interest in and involvement with books and other print materials.
 Holds a book right side up with the front cover facing the reader and understands left to right and top to bottom directionality.
 Recognizes how books are read, such as front-to-back and one page at a time, and recognizes basic characteristics such as title, author, and illustrator.
 Demonstrate understanding of the organization and basic features of print. a.
 Follow words from left to right, top to bottom, and page by page.
 (RF) Develops interest in and involvement with books and other print materials.
-Identifies where in the book to begin reading.
+Identifies where in thebook to begin reading.
 Asks and answers questions and makes comments about print materials.
 Understands that print conveys meaning.
 Demonstrate understanding of the organization and basic features of print.
-(RF) Develops interest in and involvement with books and other print materials.
+(RF) Develops interest in and involvement with books andother print materials.
 Understands a book has a title, author, and/or illustrator.
 Recognizes how books are read, such as front-to-back and one page at a time, and recognizes basic characteristics such as title, author, and illustrator.
 With prompting and support, name the author and illustrator of a text and define the role of each in presenting the ideas or information in a text.
 (RI)

-STRAND 2: EMERGENT LITERACY (Continued) INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Emergent Literacy and Communicating and Speaking, Listening and Understanding (LDC) Phonological Awareness Phonological Awareness (LIT) Reading: Foundational Skills (RF) Shows interest in songs, rhymes and stories.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Emergent Literacy and Communicating and Speaking, Listening and Understanding (LDC) Phonological Awareness Phonological Awareness (LIT) Reading: Foundational Skills (RF) Shows interest in songs, rhymes and stories.
 Begins to recognize and understand symbols.
-Uses consistent sounds, gestures or words.
-Imitates sounds, gestures or words.
+Uses consistent sounds, gestures, or words.
+Imitates sounds, gestures, or words.
 Differentiates between sounds that are the same and different; e.g., environmental sounds, animal sounds, phonemes.
 Identifies and discriminates between sounds and phonemes in language, such as attention to beginning and ending sounds of words and recognition that different words begin or end with the same sound.
-Demonstrate understanding of spoken Shows interest in songs, rhymes and stories.
+Demonstrate understanding of spoken words, syllables, and sounds(phonemes).
+(RF) Shows interest in songs, rhymes and stories.
 Begins to recognize and understand symbols.
-Uses consistent sounds, gestures or words to communicate, Imitates sounds, gestures or words.
+Uses consistent sounds, gestures, or words to communicate, Imitates sounds, gestures or words.
 Identifies rhyming words.
-Identifies and discriminates between words in language. words, syllables, and sounds (phonemes).
-(RF)
+Identifies and discriminates between words in language.